Skip to Content

 But one of the last clues led us up a trail that was pretty much a pile of boulders for a good long stretch.
 I was afraid of breaking an ankle (I’ve sprained them both a few times and they’re a bit wonky).
 So I sent Rich and Tween Traveler on without me.
 They came back somewhat underwhelmed with where the “hike” took them.

 We found the last clue in a dusty parking lot off the main road outside the park.
-The spot was geologically significant but as anticlimactic is it could possibly be.
+The spot was geologically significant but as anticlimactic as it could possibly be.
 It was not a just reward for our perseverance.
 Worse still, the NPS website promises a special passport stamp for those who finish the geocaching challenge and can provide an answer to the last clue.
-When we called the park ranger office to ask where to go for this no one knew what were talking about.
+When we called the rangers’ office to ask where to go for this, no one knew what we were talking about.
 They told us we could go online and print out a certificate, but we could do that without even doing the geocache.

 We did enjoy some parts of it so I can say it’s worth looking at and starting.
 But keep in mind the age and fitness level of your fellow travelers and decide that you’re okay with not doing all of it.